Rumpunzel/rpg-thingy/characters/talents/influence.md

 ### Empath

-While resting, you and everyone resting with you may add **1** die when testing to mend mental conditions.
+While resting, you and everyone resting with you may add **1** die when testing to mend mental wounds.
 Additionally, the number of paraphernalia required to gain a `WELL RESTED` boon is reduced by **1** for everyone resting with you.

 ### Web of Lies